jenssegers/model/README.md

         }
     }

-Run `composer update` to download and install the package.

-Add the service provider in `app/config/app.php`:

-    'Jenssegers\Model\ModelServiceProvider',

-And add an alias:
+And add an alias to the bottom of `app/config/app.php`:

     'Model'           => 'Jenssegers\Model\Model',